How do I clean and maintain the cup?

 Before using your cup again, be sure to sterilize it by boiling it for 3–5 minutes.

-Learn more about cup safety here: https://www.allmatters.com/cup-safety
+Learn more about cup safety here: https://dk.allmatters.com/pages/how-to-use

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.